 To update firmware or system ROM, use one of the following methods:

 - The Firmware Update option in the System Utilities.

-See Updating firmware from the System Utilities. - The fwupdate command in the Embedded UEFI Shell. - Service Pack for ProLiant (SPP) - · HPE online flash components
+- The fwupdate command in the Embedded UEFI Shell.

+- Service Pack for ProLiant (SPP)

+- HPE online flash components

+- Moonshot Component Pack

 Service Pack for ProLiant